Tendus/SomeUnityAddressableManager/README.md

 ## Design Philosophy
 ### Former Setup
 The former "Addressable Manager" was created for an idle crafting-focused mobile game with a strict APK size limit we couldn't go over.
 Because of this I was asked to handle setting up the Addressables not only to get our build size down but also to try and get our memory overhead as low as possible.
 For a quick general breakdown of the development needs for this Manager:
+* Needs to Preload and Cache all Item and Character data
 * Needs to Load/Unload high quality character portraits on specific menus.
 * Needs to Load/Unload multiple visual novel style thumbnails for past dialogue events.
 * Needs to Load/Unload vehicle models and sprites dependent on vehicle level and player customization options.